Uberspace/lab/source/guide_uu-notify.rst

 If you wish to add further software later, just update this file.
 With the next (scheduled) execution, uuNotify will also check for updates for the newly added entries.

+.. _id-client-side:

 Client side
 ===========

-To receive the uuNotify update notifications, you need to have a gotify client in place.
-You can use gotify's built-in web-ui, or the Android app (available via `F-Droid <https://f-droid.org/de/packages/com.github.gotify/>`_, `GooglePlay <https://play.google.com/store/apps/details?id=com.github.gotify>`_ or `direct APK download <https://github.com/gotify/android/releases/latest>`_).
+To receive the uuNotify update notifications, you need to have a Gotify client in place.
+You can use Gotify's built-in web-ui, or the Android app (available via `F-Droid <https://f-droid.org/de/packages/com.github.gotify/>`_, `GooglePlay <https://play.google.com/store/apps/details?id=com.github.gotify>`_ or `direct APK download <https://github.com/gotify/android/releases/latest>`_).
 There is `no native iOS App <https://github.com/gotify/server/issues/87>`_, but iPhone users could use the web-ui and get browser notifications.

 Finishing installation